Replace a Single Missing Tooth

 By far the most common reason patients have dental implants is to replace a single missing tooth with a single dental implant.
-Single teeth need to be extracted for the following reasons:
+Single teeth may need to be replaced for the following reasons:

 - Fractured tooth

 - Replace a single tooth denture

 The most obvious reason that patients request that a front tooth is replaced is to maintain their appearance.
 Few patients would want to have a front tooth missing for very long.